 Your Everything Guide to Beating Bacne

-I defy anyone to step into Zara, take a look around and not be tempted to race to the till with at least three of their floaty, off-the-shoulder tops.
+I defy anyone to step into Zara, take a look around and not be tempted to race to the till with at least three of the retailer's floaty off-the-shoulder tops.
 Baring your back is big this summer, thanks to the likes of Proenza Schouler and Michael Kors.
 But what does it mean for those of us who are battling bacne?

 Hormones aren’t the only culprit, though.
 If you’ve noticed spots are more prominent on one shoulder, the breakout could be caused by friction from your bag strap.
-Take a look at your laundry detergent, too, recommends Dr. Gary Goldfaden, M.D. dermatologist.
+Take a look at your laundry detergent, too, recommends dermatologist Gary Goldfaden, MD.
 Spots that come on suddenly could be cropping up because you’ve recently changed the way you wash your clothes.

-And, then there’s the most frustrating one of all.
-“Genetics,” says Dr. Howard Murad, board certified dermatologist and founder of Murad skincare.
+And then there’s the most frustrating one of all: “Genetics,” says Howard Murad, MD, board-certified dermatologist and founder of Murad skincare.
 “Don’t hate your parents for the possibility that you’ve inherited acne… Some people naturally produce more oil and more spot-causing bacteria than others.”

 Uh-oh.
 I’ve been known to break out the body scrub whenever I get a bout of bacne, but according to Penford, exfoliators and loofahs can further stimulate the oil glands and cause more congestion.

-The good news is, many blemish-blitzing face washes can double up on your bod, providing you rinse skin with tepid water and blot—don’t rub—dry with a towel when you hop out the shower.
+The good news is that many blemish-blitzing face washes can double up on your bod, providing you rinse skin with tepid water and blot—don’t rub—dry with a towel when you hop out the shower.
 Reach for cleansers dosed with tea tree oil, sulphur or salicylic acid, which are able to mop up oil and dissolve the bacteria that’s blocking your pores.
-I like Clark’s Botanicals Skin Clearing Face and Body Wash, (£37) which teams SA with algae to calm irritation as dead cells are gently sloughed away.
-It’s particularly good for treating those really sore, cystic spots that tend to crop up on shoulders, and I’ve found that red, post-acne marks tend to clear off faster than they usually might.
+Try Alpha-H Clear Skin Daily Face & Body Wash (£35).

-Bear with me here.
-Body cream might be the last thing you fancy slathering over spots, but it’s needed to balance your skin after using a deep cleansing wash.
+Bear with me here: Body cream might be the last thing you fancy slathering over spots, but it’s needed to balance your skin after using a deep-cleansing wash.
 Plump for oil-free lotions with a mild hydroxy acid, recommends Penford, as it will “gently offer ongoing exfoliation to prevent build-up of pore-clogging cells.”
-Try Ameliorate Skin Smoothing Body Lotion (£28), which plies spots with resurfacing lactic acid and is also great for treating keratosis pilaris.
+Try Ameliorate Skin Smoothing Body Lotion (£23), which plies spots with resurfacing lactic acid and is also great for treating keratosis pilaris.
 Bonus.

 There’s a bit of a rumour going around that sunbathing is good for bacne, but Penford reveals the real reason your spots might clear up on holiday.
 “It may actually be that the relaxation of being away is the key factor,” she explains.
 “If stress levels are reduced, testosterone levels lower, and so too will your acne.”